benbenz/katapult/README.md

 #

 # to run with pip
-python3 -m cloudrun.demo config
+python3 -m cloudsend.demo config
 # to run with pip with reset (maestro and instances)
-python3 -m cloudrun.demo config reset
+python3 -m cloudsend.demo config reset
 # to run with poetry
 poetry run demo config
 # to run with poetry with reset (maestro and the instances)